rdkcentral/firebolt-apis/requirements/specifications/openrpc-extensions/app-passthrough-apis.md

     ]
 }
 ```

-The policy **MUST** have a list of valid lifecycle states for an app to provide the capability.
+The policy **MUST** have a list of capabilities that it is applied to.

-The policy **MUST** have a boolean property `allowLaunch` to denote whether launching provider apps in order to fulfill a platform method is allowed.
+A capability **MUST NOT** be included in more than one policy.

+The policy **MAY** have an `inFocus` boolean.

+If the policy has `inFocus` set to `true` then any app without RCU input focus when the capability is invoked **MUST NOT** be considered a candidate.

-## 9. Best Candidate
+## 6. Best Candidate
 If there is only one candidate then it **MUST** be the best candidate.

-If there is more than one candidate, then the app that was most recently in the foreground state **MUST** be the best candidate.
+If there is more than one candidate, then the candidate app that most recently had RCU input focus **MUST** be the best candidate.

-If none of the candidates have been in the foreground state then the app that was most recently launched **MUST** be the best candidate.
+If none of the candidates have had focus yet, then the candidate app that was most recently launched **MUST** be the best candidate.

-If none of the candidates have been launched and the `ProviderPolicy` has `allowLaunch` set to true then the platform **SHOULD** select a candidate app, launch it, and use it as the best candidate; how this selection occurs is out of scope for this document.

-## 10. Session Transformations
+## 7. Result Transformations
-An platform method may be configured to insert the providing app id into composite values.
+A platform method may be configured to insert the providing app id into composite values.
 This is not allowed in non-composite results to avoid collisions with the provder method sending an appId and Firebolt overriding it.

-If a "composite result" was used to wrap the provider method value and the platform method's schema has an `appId` `string` property at the top level then the property's value **MUST** be set to the the appId of the providing app for that calculated result.
+If a "composite result" was used to wrap the provider method value and the platform method's schema has an `appId` `string` property at the top level then the property's value **MUST** be set to the the appId of the providing app for that result.

-## 11. Provider Parameter Injection
+## 8. Provider Parameter Injection
 If the provider method has a parameter named `appId` and the platform method *does not*, then the appId of the app calling the platform method **MUST** be sent to the provider in the `appId` parameter.

+If the platform method is an `event` and the provider method has context parameters then each context parameter from the provider that has a matching context parameter in the event **MUST** have it's value passed to that parameter.

+If the platform method is an `event` with a "composite result" and the provider method has context parameters then each context parameter from the provider that has a matching property on the `result` object **MUST** have it's value copied into that property.

-## 12. API Gateway
+## 9. API Gateway
 The Firebolt API Gateway **MUST** detect app-passthrough APIs and map the `use`/`manage` APIs to the corresponding `provide` APIs by parsing the Firebolt OpenRPC Specification and following the logic outline in this document.

-## 13. Example: User Interest
+## 10. Example: User Interest

-User Interest does not use the `x-app-method` property because there is only one method and one event in the API, so they can be detected automatically via the capability string.

-Schemas
+The following schemas are referenced by these examples:

 ```json
 {